 A quick note– those who are strictly kosher will not be able to use some of the recipes in this book.
 Ree is known for her down home, country-style comfort food.
 That said, there are some dishes that will work with the kosher lifestyle, and others can be modified with a little creativity.
 Those who are not kosher will enjoy Ree’s homey take on classic American favorites like Hot Wings, Bananas Foster, Twice Baked New Potatoes, and my personal favorite– Strawberry Shortcake Cake with cream cheese frosting.
 Wowza!

-And then of course, there are these delicious Lemon Blueberry Pancakes.
+And then of course, there are these delicious Lemon Blueberry Pancakes (which I love served with a side of scrambled eggs).
 Excuse me while I go jump on the elliptical for a few hours.
 Totally worth it!

 - 1 large lemon (or more if needed)

 - 1 1/2 cups evaporated milk (or more if needed) (12 oz can)

 - 1 1/2 cups + 1 tbsp cake flour (or more if needed)